maphew/zadam-trilium-wiki/Server-installation.md

 ```

 ### Disable authentication
-Among others, you can also disable authentication (in case you run on localhost only or authentication is handled by another component) with:
+Among others, you can also disable authentication (in case you run on localhost only or authentication is handled by another component) by adding the following to `config.ini`:

 ```
 [General]